Last Updated on January 20, 2021 by Nina Ahmedow

 Places I Look Forward To

-In order to make this post more valuable to you I’m also adding a few places I haven’t yet been to myself but which look really great.
-I would love to go back to Brussels sometime and try these out:
+In order to make this post more valuable to you if you’re a vegan in Brussels, I’m also adding a few places I haven’t yet been to myself but which look really great.
+As you can see, many of these places opened only recently so the vegan scene in Brussels is definitely growing.
+It’s really great to see that it’s now even easier to be vegan in Brussels.
+I would love to go back sometime and try these out:

 Veg’hip: This vegan snack bar opened in the summer of 2020 and offers bowls, wraps, and vegan caviar!
 The reviews online are excellent, and the photos look incredible!
 Rue du Bailli 30.
 Open Tuesday to Saturday 11:30 am to 2:30 pm, Tuesday to Friday also 6:30 pm to 8:30 pm.